 Chiropractic & Physiotherapy

-Chiropractors & Physiotherapist’s are musculoskeletal therapist that are trained in sports injury management procedures.
+Chiropractors & Physiotherapist’s are musculoskeletal therapists that are trained in sports injury management procedures.
 Hands on management that may be administered by such professionals may include:

-- Soft tissue therapy such as Massage to the Achilles tendon to assist tendon healing
+- Soft tissue therapy such as Massage or needling to the Achilles tendon to assist healing & appropriate blood flow.

-- Physiological therapeutics such as Ultrasound, Shockwave therapy, low level laser to assist with inflammation and healing
+- Physiological therapeutics such as Ultrasound, Shockwave therapy or low level laser to assist with inflammation.